Super-Protocol/docs/testnet/CLI/Guides/python-script.md

 ## Run the solution on Super Protocol

-In order to run prepared solution with the data on Super Protocol, run the following command:
+In order to run your prepared solution with the data on Super Protocol, run the following command:
 ```
 spctl workflows create --tee 1 --storage 13 --solution 3 \
 --solution solution.json --data input-1.json --data input-2.json
 ```

 The command above creates 2 orders:
 - TEE: a parent order for computational resources (TEE offer with ID=1).
-Only this particular node can decrypt your solution and data, and only in a trusted execution environment, so even the owner of that node cannot access and modify the code, data, or results.
+Only this particular node can decrypt your solution and data, and only in a trusted execution environment, so even the owner of that node themselves cannot access and modify the code, data, or results.
 - Solution: a sub-order for the base image (Solution offer with ID=3).

 Additionally, a sub-order for storage will be created after the calculation is complete to temporarily store the results (Storage offer with ID=13).

-At the end of its execution the command will show the ID of the parent TEE order that is created.
-Use this ID to check status of the order:
+At the end of execution the command will show the ID of the parent TEE order that is created.
+Use this ID to check the status of the order:
 ```
 spctl orders get <order ID>
 ```

-When status is `Done` run the following command to download the results:
+When the status is `Done`, run the following command to download the results:
 ```
 spctl orders download-result <order ID>
 ```

-In your CLI directory there should be new file `result.tar.gz`.
-In the archive, you should find the same result that you got earlier during local testing, as well as a log file.
-If any errors occur while executing the script, they will be in this log file.
+In your CLI directory there should be a new file called `result.tar.gz`.
+In the archive you should find the same result that you got earlier during local testing, as well as a log file.
+If any errors occur during the execution of the script, they will be recorded to this log file.

-If the order status is "Error", you can still download its results, but instead of an archive, there will be a `result.txt` file with an error message.
+If the order status is "Error", you can still download the results, but instead of an archive there will be a `result.txt` file with an error message.